Prosecutorial vindictiveness: History and background

 The Supreme Court established the doctrine of judicial vindictiveness in North Carolina v.
 Pearce in 1969, finding a due process violation where the court increased a defendant's sentence in response to the defendant's motion and efforts made by him to challenge his original convictions.
 In Blackledge v.
 Perry, decided in 1974, the court extended the holding of Pearce to include actions taken by prosecutors in response to a defendant's exercise of a constitutional or statutory right.
 In Blackledge, the prosecutor increased the severity of a defendant's charge from a misdemeanor to a felony after the defendant moved for a trial de novo.
-(Note: Typically, when one successfully moves for a trial de novo (in latin, an expression meaning "afresh", "anew", or "beginning again"), an appellate court reviews the case anew after one party appeals a ruling already made.)
+(Note: Typically, when one successfully moves for a trial de novo (a Latin expression meaning "afresh", "anew", or "beginning again"), an appellate court reviews the case anew after one party appeals a ruling already made.)
 In finding a due process violation, the court declared a concern that fear of prosecutorial vindictiveness would very likely have a chilling effect on a defendant's willingness to exercise his rights to the fullest extent possible.
 Thus, the doctrine has evolved not only as a mechanism for a defendant to raise a due process claim in a particular case, but also as a preventive means for insulating future defendants from the fear of prosecutorial retaliation for exercising their constitutional rights in a similar manner.